ArcticMC/Scenarios/descriptions.md

 ### Webcage (L)
 > Whenever a player dies, a sphere of cobwebs will spawn on where the player has died.

+### Weather Wizards (H, not Comb.)

+> THIS SCENARIO MUST BE HOSTED WITH PERMAKILL STORM DO NOT HOST THIS BY ITSELF!

+> At the start of the game, all players will receive a weather wand.
+By left clicking through the wand, it will cycle different spells you can use and its different cool downs.

+> Witch Bolt: Fires a snowball from the wand.
+When it makes contact with the ground or an entity, it will call down a lightning bolt.
+If the weather is thunderstorms, it will shoot 3 instead of 1.
+(2 minute cooldown)

+> Scorching Storm: Nine fire charges fire from the wand over 3 seconds.
+If hit its the player, it does half a heart and lights them on fire.
+If the weather is clear skies, it will shoot sixteen over 4 seconds.
+(3 minute cooldown)

+> Twister Fixer: Right clicking the wand causes the player to harness the wind.
+The player will receive a debuff of Resistance 3 and Slowness 3 for 10 seconds to charge the spell.
+Once the spell is charged, it will pull in all entities to you within a 10 block radius.
+If the weather is currently raining, you will only have the debuff of Slowness 1 instead of Slowness 3.
+(10 minute cooldown)

+> Heavy Rain: Right clicking the wand makes the area within 100x100 of you turn to heavy rain for 5 minutes.
+If the weather is clear, it will turn to rain.
+In heavy rain, water blocks fall from the sky.
+If the weather is raining, you will gain 3 absorption hearts and water breathing to the caster (20 minute cooldown)

+> Rainbow Bridge: You must be pointing at a block to cast this spell.
+The spell crates a glass rainbow bridge in the direction of where you are looking at.
+The rainbow is 7 blocks wide and 21 blocks long.
+If the weather is clear skies, you eill gain 20 seconds of speed 1.

+> Sky Splitting Sonic Stream: By casting this spell, a thunderstorm sound and creeper explosions are played towards all players.
+The caster will gain speed 1 and jump boost 4 for 15 seconds.
+They will also spawn 6 creepers within 15 blocks of an enemy player that is within 50 blocks of the caster.
+If the cast is during a thunder storm, it will be charged creepers instead of regular creepers (15 minute cooldown)

 ### Wish List (L)
 > At the start of the game, each player is assigned 3 random items to obtain.
 When a player obtains an item in their inventory, they will receive a buff.
 Each item has their own buff as well